MayAllBeForgiven/Arma3FileWriter/readme.md

+⚠ Make sure the file path and data does not contain any spaces

 # Arma3FileWriter

 An Arma 3 extension that allows SQF scripts to write or append data to external files.
 It's currently has no linux support, just windows.